mixonic/rfcs/text/0000-module-unification-namespaces.md

 * This file contains all the information the compiler, and any template tooling, will need to resolve all non-app components staticly.
-* Because the final `{{use}}` declaration always wins, the invocation of `<Select>` will be from ember-power-select as the application author desired.
-The `src/prelude.hbs` provided by an app always runs after addons, and so an app has total control over what is global to its templates.
 * The template compiler may, during compilation, choose to strip `{{use}}` calls that add an unused identifier to the template.
 As such making a `{{use}}` global can still have a very low runtime and packaging overhead.